 My problem involves my second (index)toes on both feet.
 They point at approximately a 45 degree angle toward the third toes.
 They don't hurt and don't seem to cause any real problems but I hate the way they look.
 I love to go barefooted, or at least without shoes, but am highly self-conscious about doing so due to my toes.
 I am finally to the point that I am seeking medical advice.
 Is there a way to correct this without resorting to surgery or is that the only cure?
 I have never seen anyone else with this condition.
 Please help me!!

+Hi, Assuming this is a rigid deformity (you cannot bend the toes straight and keep them that way), then more than likely you will require surgery to correct them.
+It is not major surgery but the one piece of advice I can give you is make sure your expectations are the same as your surgeon.
 More than likely it will require a bone fusion which means that even though toe will be straight it may not bend.
 Additionally, second toes have a high incidence of swelling postoperatively and can stay that way, so just make sure you know what you are getting yourself into before you consent to surgery.
 Marc Mitnick DPM